Modal Verbs May and Might

 'Might' is similar to 'may' in that it is used to express possibility or likelihood of something happening.
 However, the difference is that 'might' suggests a lower degree of probability or a less likely possibility than 'may'.
 It implies that the chances of something happening are smaller or more remote.

 We can use 'might' as the past tense of 'may' when we want to report that someone talked or thought about the possibility of something:

 He said he

 We can also use 'might' to express a possibility in the past that did not actually happen.

 Especially in British English, 'might' is used to politely ask for permission to do something.
 But, it is very rare and very formal.

 You cannot use 'might' to give permission.

-If you're not sure that something has happened in the past, it's better to use 'might'.
-You can use 'may', too, but since 'might' is the past tense of 'may', you can use 'might'.
+If you're uncertain about whether something happened in the past, it's better to use 'might'.
+You can also use 'may', but since 'might' is the past tense of 'may', using 'might' can be more appropriate.

 In this example, you're not sure that something has happened in the past.

 'Might' is used more frequently in spoken English than 'may.'
 'May' is somewhat formal.